gonzalezg5481/Computer-Science-Class/journal.md

 # 8/29
 my plan for today is to do 3 of the tracy the turtle modules in codehs.
 # 8/31
-My plan for today is to do at least 3 tracy the turtle lessons.
+My plan for today is to teach Zumi the car how to drive.